+A wedding venue is a must on any list of wedding vendors since you need a place to host the celebration.
 The availability of your wedding venue affects what date you can select for the wedding.
 As such, touring wedding venues and booking your favorite one should happen early in the wedding planning process.
 While on a tour, ask your wedding venue questions to make sure they're the best fit for the event.

 Search for a Wedding Caterer

 It's generally expected that you'll serve wedding guests food on the big day.
 From hors d'oeuvres to dinner and dessert, a great caterer is the key to having food wedding guests rave about.
 Additionally, your caterer will handle staffing the event with servers to make sure everything goes smoothly.
 Before booking a pro to add to your wedding vendors list that can handle your wedding food, interview possible wedding caterers to get a feel for the menu and service they can provide.